wrewsama/obsidian-vault/Main Notes/Push vs Pull based Message Brokers.md

 1. producer sends msg to server
 2. consumer pulls any msg from topic

-- different consumers can consume messages at a different pace
+- different consumers can consume messages at a different pace, important for [**backpressure**](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) handling

 ---
 ## References